kubedb/cli/docs/guides/mysql/snapshot/backup-and-restore.md

 This tutorial will show you how to take snapshots of a KubeDB managed MySQL database.

-> Note: The yaml files used in this tutorial are stored in [docs/examples/mysql](https://github.com/kubedb/cli/tree/master/docs/examples/mysql) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: The yaml files used in this tutorial are stored in [docs/examples/mysql](https://github.com/kubedb/cli/tree/master/docs/examples/mysql) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Before You Begin